-Why should Organizations be Investing in Learning and Development?
+Q&A: Why should Organizations Invest in Learning and Development?

-Rebecca Page-Tickell discusses the key challenges associated with, and the critical need to invest in, learning and development within organizations.
+Rebecca Page-Tickell, author of Learning and Development, discusses the key challenges associated with, and the critical need to invest in, Learning and Development (L&D) within organizations.

-It is not so difficult for an organization to be successful in the short term.
-An innovative product meeting a market need will enable any organization to become profitable in the short term.
+A: It is not so difficult for an organization to be successful in the short-term.
+An innovative product meeting a market need will enable any organization to become profitable.
 However, sustainable success is very difficult to build and maintain.
-Learning and development is the key route to sustainable success as it builds the quality, capability and breadth of the key organizational resource – people.
-Used as part of a bundle of practices, including engagement, performance management and employee relations practices it will build sustainable success relative to market conditions and competitor practice i.e. outperforming competitor practices.
+L&D is the key route to sustainable success as it builds the quality, capability and breadth of the key organizational resource – people.
+Used as part of a bundle of practices, including engagement, performance management and employee relations practices, L&D will build sustainable success relative to market conditions and competitor practice i.e. outperforming competitor practices.

-2. What do you feel are the biggest challenges facing organizations in developing L&D strategy?
+Q: What do you feel are the biggest challenges facing organizations in developing an L&D strategy?

-Learning and development tends to be one of the first things cut in a recession.
-Certainly it is not usually immediately essential to meeting short term business targets and so is a soft target when restructuring and downsizing starts.
+A: L&D tends to be one of the first things cut in a recession.
+Certainly, it is not usually immediately essential to meeting short-term business targets and so is a soft target when restructuring and downsizing starts.
 However, this incurs the loss of a great deal of expertise and understanding within businesses.
-Learning and development is often quite a subtle discipline as specific choices in development must be made and it takes a detailed understanding of the current and future competitive position of the organisation for this to be done well.
-Once L&D functions are gone, their knowledge and wisdom is gone as well.
+L&D is often quite a subtle discipline as specific choices in development must be made and it takes a detailed understanding of the current and future competitive position of the organisation for this to be done well.
+Once L&D functions are gone, their knowledge and wisdom are gone as well.
 Witness the increasing number of L&D roles starting to become available as we grow out of recession.
 It will take the new incumbents some time to appreciate what really needs to be done.

-3. How does the book help to address these?
+Q: How does your book, Learning and Development, help to address these?

-In my experience best practice is a bit of a misnomer – there is no one best way to do things.
+A: In my experience best practice is a bit of a misnomer – there is no one best way to do things.
 Effective L&D is very specific to individual organizations and their specific set of circumstances.
 It involves a clear focused analysis of their current situation, future opportunities and challenges and a matching of current talent and future requirements.
 This needs to be considered as part of a bundle of HR practices which adapt best practice to the specific organizational situation.
 Additionally, L&D is an iterative and developing process.
-Being perfect implies a finite end point.
+Being perfect implies a finite endpoint.
 However, a number of organizations demonstrate elements of best practice.
-For example, in the book I discuss a case study in which Marks and Spencer is using best practice in its management training.
+For example, in the book, I discuss a case study in which Marks & Spencer use best practice in its management training.

-5. What are the new developments in learning and development covered in the book and why are these important?
+Q: What are the new developments in L&D covered in the book and why are these important?

-6. What motivated you to write this book?
+Q: What motivated you to write Learning and Development?